tlevine/www.thomaslevine.com/content/!/fivethirtyeight/index.md

 > Nate Silver's model is simple aggregation of polls that ask which candidate people
 > plan to vote for.
 The simulation part can be seen as an approximation of the
 > probability that you supposedly learned in middle school.

+## Merits of such simplicity

+## Why are people so excited about Nate Silver's model?

+There are loads of reasons why you might love Nate Silver's blog.
+For example, it is quite wonderful that everyone can have access to such easy-to-read, visual presentations; any old person can take a look and get an idea of what's going on, and that is valuable.
+People also see this as a victory for science or statistics;
+it demonstrates that numbers and thought might sometimes be right.
+(Without the weasel-words, I would see that last sentence as non-scientific.)

+But some people are excited specifically by the model.
+As I explain above, it is not mathematically interesting, so why are people interested?

+1. Simple models are often more accurate and easier to explain.
+2. The New York Times talked about this model as if it was some fancy new technology.
+3. People are bad at math, or at least not as good as you might expect.